Insurance Coverage

 Medicare

 Non Covered Services – Although Medicare documents acupuncture as a “covered service for low back pain up to 12 visits per year”, Medicare does not pay for acupuncture by licensed acupuncturist at this time.
 We are unable to access the network required to bill Medicare.
 Patients are responsible for these costs and if they would like to request payment from Medicare directly we can provide an itemized bill.
+Read about how IA providers have advocated for Medicare coverage and how you can advocate too.

 Veterans Affairs